redmic-project/gitlab-runner/README.md

 ## Environment isolation

 This service is configured to work with `docker` executor.
-By default, your CI jobs will run in a Docker container launched at the host system of `gitlab-runner` service, sharing the same Docker daemon and resources (networks, volumes...) with host and others CI jobs running concurrently.
+By default, your CI jobs will run in a Docker container launched at the host system of `gitlab-runner` service, sharing the same Docker daemon and resources (networks, volumes...) with host and other CI jobs running concurrently.

 In some use cases this is a desired behaviour, because you need local resources from host or it's local network.

-To achieve isolation from host's Docker environment (and others CI jobs running concurrently), you should use `dind` (docker-in-docker) as a service, applied to your CI job at `.gitlab-ci.yml`.
+To achieve isolation from host's Docker environment (and other CI jobs running concurrently), you should use `dind` (docker-in-docker) as a service, applied to your CI job at `.gitlab-ci.yml`.
 This way, launched container cannot see any external resources.